derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-21/03/2024 16:16:53 : 3 Database Admins walked into a NoSQL bar.
+22/03/2024 16:16:06 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Optimist: The glass is half full.
-Pessimist: The glass is half empty.
-Programmer: The glass is twice as large as necessary.
+Why are you always smiling?
+That's just my... regular expression.
 <!-- replace-with-joke ends -->